On straightening for Segal spaces: Straightening and unstraightening

 Here the functors from left to right are subcategory inclusions and the top right equivalence is the reflection functor from Theorem \ref{thm:main theorem}, applied to the $k$-th and $(k+1)$-st variable.
 We will prove by induction on $k$ that the equivalence $\Psi^\perp_{(k, k+1)}$ identifies the subcategories of $(k-1)$-st stage fibrations and $k$-th stage fibrations.

-When $k=1$, note that the bottom and front square are pullbacks: a map $\dcat{D}\rt \cat{C}$ is a $0$-th stage fibration iff it is a natural (left, cart)-fibration in the first two variables, and a $1$-st stage fibration iff it is a natural (cocart, right)-fibration in the first two variables.
+When $k=1$, note that the bottom and front square are pullbacks: a map $\dcat{D}\rt \cat{C}$ is a $0$-th stage fibration if and only if it is a natural (left, cart)-fibration in the first two variables, and a $1$-st stage fibration if and only if it is a natural (cocart, right)-fibration in the first two variables.
 In particular, $\Psi_{(1, 2)}^\perp$ identifies $0$-th stage fibrations and $1$-st stage fibrations.